 What we were all interested in, of course, was the harvesting process.
 So Gilles called for his two trained Labrador receivers to show us how it is done.
-Although pigs used to be the preferred hunters, it’s hard to convince a pig to give up the truffle once she (and all truffle hunting animals are female) finds it.
+Although pigs used to be the preferred Deer Hunters, it’s hard to convince a pig to give up the truffle once she (and all truffle hunting animals are female) finds it.
 The Labs can be trained to trade the golf ball sized treasure for a biscuit, and they’re easier to get in the car, too.

 Gilles currently has a 3 year old, and a puppy still being trained at 4 months.
 He gets the puppies at 9 weeks and immediately starts to teach them.
 They work in the field with a handler who guides them and provides treats when things go right.

 After a bit of hunting, not successful because the season is really over and there aren’t many truffles to be found, we went inside the farmhouse for a tasting.